paulocsanz/voluntary-servitude/README.md

 With `Atomic` and `AtomicOption` it's not safe to get a reference, you must replace the value to access it.

-To safely get a reference to T you must use `FillOnceAtomicOption` and accept the API limitations (initially `None` but can be filled once).
+To safely get a reference of T you must use `FillOnceAtomicOption` and accept the API limitations (initially `None` but can be filled once).

 For a safe `AtomicArc` you must use some data-structure from `arc-swap`, `RwLock/Mutex` from `parking_lot` (or `std`, which is slower but the standard) or `FillOnceAtomicArc` and accept the limited API (2018).